nikitahl/sidebar-navigation-for-wpbakery/readme.txt

 To disable the sidebar in WPBakery, just deactivate the plugin via the Plugins page in the WordPress dashboard.

 == Changelog ==

+= 1.1 =
+* Update: Added active state for the icons in the navigation bar.
+* Fix: Fixed the issue with editable area view when Page Settings panel being initially opened.

 = 1.0 =
 * Plugin released.